 The Graduate Admissions Committee, composed of representatives from each of the areas of academic specialization within the ILR School and the Director of Graduate Studies, makes admissions decisions for the MS/PhD program.
 These decisions reflect consideration of both applicants’ academic record (grades and standardized test scores), and whether applicants’ academic interests, as expressed in their statement of purpose, can be pursued effectively at ILR, given the interests of faculty members.

+The online application will open on August 15, 2018.
 Applicants must submit their application, including all supporting documentation, in time for us to receive it by January 2.
 Decisions are usually made by early March, and applicants are notified in a letter from the Director of Graduate Studies.

 - Statement of Purpose